< < PT04 : PT05 : PT06 > >

 008 The system shall determine whether the alarm message indicates an emergency that requires the attention of public safety agencies, and forward alarm message data to the appropriate agency as necessary.
 05 Transit Operations needs to be able to alert emergency services to incidents on vehicles, at stations/stops, or other monitored assets.

 009 The system shall forward the alarm message to center personnel and respond to the traveler or transit vehicle operator as directed by the personnel.
-01 Transit Operations needs to be able to monitor conditions on a transit vehicle in order to provide a secure environment for travelers.
+02 Transit Operations needs to be able to monitor transit stops and transit stations in order to provide a secure environment for travelers.

-010 The system shall remotely monitor and control security sensor data collected in secure areas including facilities (e.g. transit yards) and transportation infrastructure (e.g. bridges, tunnels, interchanges, roadway infrastructure, and transit railways or 03 Transit Operations needs to be able to monitor transit secure areas such as bus or rail yards and transit infrastructure such as tracks and tunnels in order to provide security for transit assets.
+010 The system shall remotely monitor and control security sensor data collected in secure areas including facilities (e.g. transit yards) and transportation infrastructure (e.g. bridges, tunnels, interchanges, roadway infrastructure, and transit railways or guideways).
+The types of security sensor data include environmental threat (e.g. chemical agent, toxic industrial chemical, biological, explosives, and radiological sensors), infrastructure condition and integrity, intrusion and motion, and object detection sensors.
+The data may be raw or pre-processed in the field.
+03 Transit Operations needs to be able to monitor transit secure areas such as bus or rail yards and transit infrastructure such as tracks and tunnels in order to provide security for transit assets.

-011 The system shall remotely monitor and control security sensor data collected in traveler secure areas, which include transit stations, transit stops, rest areas, park and ride lots, and other fixed sites along travel routes (e.g., emergency pull-off areas 03 Transit Operations needs to be able to monitor transit secure areas such as bus or rail yards and transit infrastructure such as tracks and tunnels in order to provide security for transit assets.
+011 The system shall remotely monitor and control security sensor data collected in traveler secure areas, which include transit stations, transit stops, rest areas, park and ride lots, and other fixed sites along travel routes (e.g., emergency pull-off areas and travel information centers).
+The types of security sensor data include environmental threat (e.g. chemical agent, toxic industrial chemical, biological, explosives, and radiological sensors), intrusion and motion, and object detection sensors.
+The data may be raw or pre-processed in the field.
+03 Transit Operations needs to be able to monitor transit secure areas such as bus or rail yards and transit infrastructure such as tracks and tunnels in order to provide security for transit assets.

 012 The system shall remotely monitor and control security sensor data collected on-board transit vehicles.
-The types of security sensor data include environmental threat (e.g. chemical agent, toxic industrial chemical, biological, explosives, and radiologic 01 Transit Operations needs to be able to monitor conditions on a transit vehicle in order to provide a secure environment for travelers.
+The types of security sensor data include environmental threat (e.g. chemical agent, toxic industrial chemical, biological, explosives, and radiological sensors) and object detection sensors.
+The data may be raw or pre-processed in the field.
+01 Transit Operations needs to be able to monitor conditions on a transit vehicle in order to provide a secure environment for travelers.

 013 The system shall exchange security sensor data with other emergency centers.
 05 Transit Operations needs to be able to alert emergency services to incidents on vehicles, at stations/stops, or other monitored assets.